Javanaut-community/design-patterns/docs/catalog/creational-patterns/singleton-pattern.md

 Despite its many benefits, the Singleton pattern also has a few drawbacks, including:

-- Difficulty with testing: Because the Singleton pattern relies on a single instance of a class, it can be difficult to test code that uses the Singleton.
+- **Difficulty with testing**: Because the Singleton pattern relies on a single instance of a class, it can be difficult to test code that uses the Singleton.

-- Potential for abuse: Because the Singleton pattern provides global access to a single instance of a class, it can be tempting to overuse the pattern, which can lead to issues with maintainability and scalability.
+- **Potential for abuse**: Because the Singleton pattern provides global access to a single instance of a class, it can be tempting to overuse the pattern, which can lead to issues with maintainability and scalability.

-- Dependency injection issues: Because the Singleton pattern relies on a single instance of a class, it can be difficult to use dependency injection frameworks that rely on creating multiple instances of a class.
+- **Dependency injection issues**: Because the Singleton pattern relies on a single instance of a class, it can be difficult to use dependency injection frameworks that rely on creating multiple instances of a class.

-## :material-code-tags: Singleton Pattern Implementation
+## Singleton Pattern Implementation

 Singleton pattern is a design pattern that restricts the instantiation of a class to a single instance and provides a global point of access to that instance.
 In Java, there are several ways to implement the Singleton pattern, including Eager Initialization, Lazy Initialization, Thread Safe Singleton, Bill Pugh Singleton, and Enum Singleton.